g-omarsdottir/hangman/README.md

 ### Play Again

-The user is presented with the option to play again.
+At game conclusion, the user is presented with the option to play again.

 - **Yes:** If the user chooses to play again, the game provides the following: